tonycheng-0118/myaccount2p0/README.md

 initial_operation
 ---
 ###
+    1. After install the myaccount, please try run the myaccount.exe first and click the Gen_report for env test.
-    1. Collect all the export data.csv from "發票存摺" and "小票盒" into ./data/invoice and ./dat/littlebox respectively.
+    2. Collect all the export data.csv from "發票存摺" and "小票盒" into ./data/invoice and ./dat/littlebox respectively.
-    2. If you have a type\date format like data，try to map those data to ./excel/*xlxs。Please copy the "My_account_example.xlsx" to "your_account_inc.xlsx", and start to enter the data.
+    3. If you have a type\date format like data，try to map those data to ./excel/*xlxs。Please copy the "My_account_example.xlsx" to "your_account_inc.xlsx", and start to enter the data.
 As the date can be be discontinuous ot empty，but type have to be completely unchagned。
-    3. Double click myaccount.exe。
+    4. Double click myaccount.exe。
-    4. Click the help at menu bar and refer to steps.
+    5. Click the help at menu bar and refer to steps.
-    5. Click the BIG BLUE button "Gen report"，and wait for the process bar to 100%。
+    6. Click the BIG BLUE button "Gen report"，and wait for the process bar to 100%。
-    6. in ./report/gen_report.xslx，you have all of the report。
+    7. in ./report/gen_report.xslx，you have all of the report。

 followup_operation
 ---